oerdnj/dp2025/main.typ

 The National Institute of Standards and Technology (NIST) @nist_pqc has launched a thorough standardization effort to deal with the cryptographic weaknesses brought about by quantum computing.
 This systematic endeavor is meant to define solid standards for quantum-resistant public-key cryptographic algorithms; an essential advancement in digital security architecture.

 The current cryptographic architecture, defined by NIST, is represented by several fundamental standard documents.
-Federal Information Processing Standard (FIPS) 186-4 is understood to be the Digital Signature Standard, which prescribes major rules for digital signature algorithms.
-Additional guidelines for key establishment protocols are shown in Special Publication SP 800-56A Revision 2 which covers discrete logarithm cryptography and SP 800-56B Revision 1 which targets integer factorization cryptography.
+Federal Information Processing Standard (FIPS) 186-5 @national_institute_of_standards_and_technology_us_digital_2023 is understood to be the Digital Signature Standard, which prescribes major rules for digital signature algorithms.
+Additional guidelines for key establishment protocols are shown in Special Publication SP 800-56A Revision 3 @barker_recommendation_2018 which covers discrete logarithm cryptography and SP 800-56B Revision 2 @barker_recommendation_2019 which targets integer factorization cryptography.
 These standards have effectively secured digital communications through the implementation of widely deployed algorithms such as RSA, DSA and elliptic curve cryptography.
-However, as detailed in NISTIR 8105, Report on Post-Quantum Cryptography, such algorithms have been found to have certain vulnerabilities to quantum computational attacks and therefore new quantum-resistant alternatives need to be developed and standardized.
+However, as detailed in NIST IR 8105 @chen_report_2016, Report on Post-Quantum Cryptography, such algorithms have been found to have certain vulnerabilities to quantum computational attacks and therefore new quantum-resistant alternatives need to be developed and standardized.

 The NIST post-quantum cryptography standardization effort involves a thorough, three-phase assessment protocol.
 The first phase that took place between 2017 and 2019 was characterized by the submission of sixty-nine candidate algorithms.
 The first round of screening was carried o but to assess the preliminary security of the submitted algorithms and their basic implementation in terms of mathematical soundness and theoretical security.